magnusvk/counter_culture/README.md

 #### Fix counter cache using a replica database

 When fixing counter caches the number of reads usually vastly exceeds the number of writes.
-It can make sense to offload the road load to a replica database in this case.
+It can make sense to offload the read load to a replica database in this case.
 Rails 6 introduced [native handling of multiple database connections](https://guides.rubyonrails.org/v6.0/active_record_multiple_databases.html).
-You can use this to send read traffic to a read-only repliace using the option `db_connection_builder`:
+You can use this to send read traffic to a read-only replica using the option `db_connection_builder`:

 ```ruby
 Product.counter_culture_fix_counts db_connection_builder: proc{|reading, block|